Profile of a Successful SMART Applicant

 All Non-U.S. citizens must contact the Baylor International Services Office (ISO) and communicate with one of the ISO representatives prior to accepting an offer for a position in the SMART Program at (713) 798-4604 or InternationalServicesTeam@bcm.edu.
 If you do not contact the International Services Office or you are unable to provide proof of your work authorization, the offer will be withdrawn.

 We welcome MARC Scholars to the SMART program.
-Housing costs are low enough that your MARC funds will be sufficient to cover costs and leave you money for college.
-Please contact Dr. Laurie Connor at email@example.com to let her know you have MARC funding and apply!!
+Please contact Dr. Laurie Connor at firstname.lastname@example.org to let her know you have MARC funding and apply!!
 Don't forget to also provide this information on your SMART Program application.